 534 SCHOOL MEALS POLICY

-[Note: In 2021, the Minnesota legislature amended Minnesota Statutes section 124D.111, that now states that Minnesota charter schools that participate in the national school lunch program must adopt a school meals policy].
+[Note: In 2021, the Minnesota legislature amended Minnesota Statutes, section 124D.111, to require that Minnesota charter schools that participate in the national school lunch program adopt a school meals policy.
+In 2023, the Minnesota legislature amended the statute to create the free school meals program].

 [Note: This MSBA/MASA model policy is drafted to be consistent for all grade levels.
 However, charter schools may vary the meal charge policy for elementary, middle, and high schools.]

-[Note: Charter schools must follow appropriate debt collection practices when attempting to recover unpaid meal charges.]
+[Note: Charter schools must follow appropriate debt collection practices when attempting to recover unpaid a la carte items or second meal charges.]

 I. PURPOSE

 The purpose of this policy is to ensure that students receive healthy and nutritious meals through the charter school’s nutrition program and that charter school employees, families, and students have a shared understanding of expectations regarding meal charges.
 The policy of the charter school is to provide meals to students in a respectful manner and to maintain the dignity of students by prohibiting lunch shaming or otherwise ostracizing the student.
-The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for school meals as well as to maintain the financial integrity of the school nutrition program.
+The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for a la carte items or second meals as well as to maintain the financial integrity of the school nutrition program.

 II.
 PAYMENT OF MEALS